bradleymconrad/OCECgo/docs/dataanalysis.rst

 ..
 Note::

-  the OCECgo software tool exploits mouseover utilities to aid the user with the input of data and selection of analysis parameters.
+  The OCECgo software tool exploits mouseover utilities to aid the user with the input of data and selection of analysis parameters.
 Further information, including default and permissible ranges for user-editable fields are listed in the tool’s online documentation.

-1. Load the software tool (OCECgo) and click to migrate to the “Data Analysis – Inputs” tab.
+1. Load the software tool (OCECgo) and click to migrate to the Data Analysis – Inputs tab.

   .. :

-2. Load time-resolved instrument data − GUI section (1).
+2. Load time-resolved instrument data — GUI section (1).

   2.1.
-In sub-section (a), click the “Browse…” button and, in the file selection dialog, select the .txt results file defined in step 5.3.1.
-In sub-section (b), review the “Sample IDs” (as defined in step 5.3.1), and click to select the analysis of interest.
-In sub-section (c), review the analysis metadata, particularly the analysis’ “Sample Start” timestamp.
+In sub-section (a), click the Browse… button and, in the file selection dialog, select the .txt results file defined in step 5.3.1.
+In sub-section (b), review the Sample IDs (as defined in step 5.3.1), and click to select the analysis of interest.
+In sub-section (c), review the analysis metadata, particularly the analysis’ Sample Start timestamp.

-3. Define data-processing options − GUI section (2).
+3. Define data-processing options — GUI section (2).

   3.1.
 In sub-section (a), select the desired laser correction procedure: a quadratic- or linear-dependence on oven temperature.

       ..
 Note::

-        In the experience of the authors’, the laser correction procedure typically has a negligible effect − as such, the quadratic correction is recommended and is loaded as the default value.
+        In the experience of the authors, the laser correction procedure typically has a negligible effect ― as such, the quadratic correction is recommended and is loaded as the default value.

   3.2.
-In sub-section (b), select the desired NDIR correction procedure: correction via a “convex hull” to the raw NDIR data or a linear correction using the instrument-reported NDIR areas (“From results file”).
+In sub-section (b), select the desired NDIR correction procedure: correction via a convex hull to the raw NDIR data or a linear correction using the instrument-reported NDIR areas (From results file).

       ..
 Note::

         The novel convex hull technique (briefly described in the software’s online documentation) corrects the NDIR signal by fitting a convex hull as a lower-bound to the NDIR time series; this technique allows for a non-linear (piecewise) correction to the NDIR signal.
-In the experience of the authors’, linear correction of the NDIR detector can, in some circumstances, yield non-physical results − as such, the “Convex Hull” procedure is recommended and is loaded as the default value.
+In the experience of the authors, linear correction of the NDIR detector can, in some circumstances, yield non-physical results ― as such, the “Convex Hull” procedure is recommended and is loaded as the default value.

   3.3.
 In sub-section (c), if desired, adjust the parameters of the generalized t-distribution reported for the mass calibration constant (calculated in step 4.4) and the estimated calibration repeatability error.